raphamorim/boo-devlog/README.md

 ### Why is it not open source yet?

 The real answer is that I want to avoid much noise as much as possible while developing Boo.
 I also want to prioritize Rio terminal development since it's already used by hundreds of users as their main terminal driver.

-### Is it gonna have VIM/EMACS support?

-No, Boo introduces a new navigation/editing system that is a replacement for VIM/EMACS.